You read that right. A day without a road death anywhere in Europe—which sees on average around 70 deaths per day—just somehow happening.

 But it actually gets worse.
 Let’s keep that “reduction of almost 39%” in mind as we look at the data sheet that accompanies the press release.

 Take a look at the row at the bottom, which lists the fatalities in the UK.
 How many were recorded?
 Three.

 But, as noted above, there were at least five.
 Which means Tispol’s UK figure is under-reporting by at least 40%.
 Now, I have neither the time nor the linguistic skills to go trawling the web for similar information for each of the countries in question, so I won’t speculate as to the level of under-reporting elsewhere.
 But when at least some of the under-reporting exceeds the cited fall in fatalities, it makes the self-congratulatory claims look fairly ridiculous.

-Violeta Bulc, whilst inevitably giving a glowing review of the whole affair, was curiously on the money with one of her comments.
+Violeta Bulc, whilst inevitably giving a glowing review of the whole affair, was curiously on the money with this neatly-worded statement (the emphasis is mine):